 PUPPY HEALTH, WHELPING & CARE, ETC...

-Please consult with your veterinarian regarding types of food, vaccinations, supplements, deworming and other related topics.
+Please consult with veterinarians for their opinions on types of food, vaccinations, supplements, deworming and other related topics.

 We do physical testing with our parent dogs on eyes, hearts, hips elbows as well as genetic testing for inherited diseases (Paw Prints Genetics...see web site).
 We do behavior assessments with our puppies (Volhard Puppy Aptitude Test...see web site) and that information is proving to be very appreciated by buyers when choosing their puppies.

 In order to raise puppies that are as healthy as can be, our breeding dogs are carefully selected and health tested for up to eleven different health checks.
 We also strive for a low coefficient of inbreeding (COI) and k9data.com has those calculations.
 A low COI, complete health testing of parents, delayed spaying and neutering, a lean body, clean teeth, low stress and adequate exercise with a good diet are all things that can improve health and life span.
 In addition, there are new protocols being suggested for adult vaccination boosters...please consult with your veterinarian for details.